JamesIves/github-pages-deploy-action/CONTRIBUTING.md

 $ git commit -a -m "prod dependencies"
 ```

-The `node_modules` folder should _not_ be included when making a pull request.
+The `node_modules` and `lib` folders should _not_ be included when making a pull request.
 These are only required for GitHub Actions when it consumes the distribution branch, the `dev` branch of the project should be free from any dependencies or lib files.

 ## Resources 💡